fieldtrip/website/workshop/kenya2026.md

 2. [Analysis of EEG and ERPs](https://download.fieldtriptoolbox.org/workshop/kenya2026/slides/2%20-%20analysis%20of%20EEG%20and%20ERPs.pdf)
 3. [Research questions for EEG and ERPs](https://download.fieldtriptoolbox.org/workshop/kenya2026/slides/3%20-%20research%20questions%20for%20EEG%20and%20ERPs.pdf)

+{% include markup/yellow %}
+Last year in Port Harcour (Nigeria) we presented a week-long workshop that more-or-less covered the same topics, but in more detail.
+The [slides](/workshop/nigeria2025/#slides) presented there are also shared, and many of the presentations were recorded on [video](/workshop/nigeria2025/#video-recordings).
+So if you want to go in more detail into something, you can check those out.
+{% include markup/end %}

 ## EEG demonstration

 Following the EEG introduction lecture, we did a live EEG demonstration with the [MBrainTrain](https://mbraintrain.com) Smarting 24-channel wireless EEG system of the Institute for Human Development.
-Following capping of a volunteer from the audience and preparation of the EEG, three short experiments (four recordings) were done:
+Following capping of a volunteer from the audience and preparation of the EEG and stimulus presentation laptop, three short experiments (four recordings) were done:

 1. resting state eyes open and eyes closed
 2. visual oddball experiment